 - Employment paystubs

-Our attorneys will use medical reports to understand the future impact your injuries may have on your quality of life.
-And, in cases with more complex damages, we’ll call on expert witnesses, including medical professionals to provide insight.
+They’ll use medical reports to understand the future impact of your injuries on your quality of life.
+In cases with more complex damages, they may call on expert witnesses, including medical professionals, to provide insight, as well.

 Finally, our traumatic brain injury attorneys have to establish causation, which connects the other party’s negligence to your losses.